mynkbis/monodb/README.md

 1. db.createCollection("movie"),     This will create the collection named movie.
 2. db.<COLLECTION_NAME>.drop(),   This will drop the selected collection.
-3. db.movie.insertone({name : "I am number four"}),db.movie.insertone({name : "I am number four"}),  This will insert one record to the collection name "movie".
+3. db.movie.insert({name : "I am number four"}),db.movie.insertone({name : "I am number four"}),  This will insert one record to the collection name "movie".

    db.movie.insertMany([
 		{